The Daintree River near Cairns & Port Douglas is one of the best places in Australia to reliably spot saltwater crocodiles in the wild.

 However, my favourite and one of the best-rated on the Daintree River is a trip with Solar Whisper.

 These guys are the only zero-emission Daintree crocodile tour in the Daintree.
 Their boats are solar-powered and use electric engines, which means less pollution and of course, a quieter cruise that with much less impact on the crocs.

 Below are a few reasons why I'm happy to recommend them:

 - Electric engines - no emissions, no loud petrol engine sound

 - More chance of seeing a croc as they won't be spooked by the motors

-- Office is conveniently located next to the Daintree Ferry – a perfect stop-over while you wait
+- The office is conveniently located next to the Daintree Ferry - a perfect stop-over while you wait to board

 - Great commentary and spotting guides

 Book Now: 1-hour Solar Whisper Wildlife Spotting ($30 online)

 How to Get to the Daintree River